Skip to main content

 Cardinality Options

-The cardinality property on a relationship definition accepts four values: diagram
+The cardinality property on a relationship definition accepts the following supported values:

 How Cardinality Is Defined

-Cardinality is set on each relationship in the relationships array of the domain model YAML:
+Cardinality is set on each relationship in the relationships array of the data model YAML:

 Impact on the User Interface